jamesfs26/jamesfs26/README.md

-👋 Hi, I’m James da Fonseca e Silva (@jamesfs26), a passionate Python Developer and Data Engineer.
+👋 Hi, I’m James Fonseca (@jamesfs26), a passionate Python Developer and Data Engineer.
 👀 I’m deeply interested in Data Science, Machine Learning, and Artificial Intelligence.
 My focus is on turning data into actionable insights using Python, SQL/NoSQL databases, and powerful tools like Microsoft Power BI.
 🌱 I’m currently learning and enhancing my skills in Cloud Computing (AWS, Microsoft Azure, Google Cloud Platform), with a strong focus on Data Engineering and AI Model Deployment.
 💞️ I’m looking to collaborate on innovative projects related to data analytics, AI solutions, and cloud infrastructure.
 Always open to working with like-minded professionals in the tech industry.